 Use Amazon KDP Print to supply books directly to Amazon instead of IngramSpark

 The disadvantage of using IngramSpark to distribute to Amazon is that if your book isn't just flying off the (virtual) shelves Amazon might mark your book as Temporarily Out of Stock or Ships in n Days status.
 So, understandably, you may want to use Amazon KDP Print to keep your print book in stock in Amazon so you don't lose customers (who want instant gratification) in the highest-volume bookstore on the planet.

 Argument for using IngramSpark to supply books to Amazon

 As we've seen in this post, the advantages of using IngramSpark to distribute to Amazon is financial.
 Who doesn't want to make more money on each book?
 If your book is a consistent seller you'll probably won't be listed as out of stock.
 In addition, IngramSpark offers:

 WHICH WILL YOU CHOOSE?

 I welcome your thoughts and questions on this topic.

 Want more vendor comparisons and self-publishing tips?
-Sign up for my email news and get my Consumer's Guide to Self-Publishing Tools and Services and weekly updates direct to your inbox.
+Sign up for my email news and get the Consumer's Guide for Self-Publishers and updates direct to your inbox.

 Don't miss another blog post

-Get self-publishing news you can use delivered straight to email.
+Get access to the Consumer's Guide for Self-Publishers self-publishing news you can use delivered straight to email.